cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/christmas_comes_twice_2020.md

 description = """When Cheryl visits the Christmas carnival in her hometown, she gets a second chance in life when she is transported to Christmas five years in the past."""

 [taxonomies]
-xmas_genres = ['Fantasy', 'Romance', 'TV Movie', 'Hallmark', 'Comedy']
+xmas_genres = ['Fantasy', 'Comedy', 'Hallmark', 'TV Movie', 'Romance']

 [extra]
 film_url = """https://letterboxd.com/film/christmas-comes-twice-2020/"""